 - A person interested in medical assistance in dying should first talk with their health care provider about any concerns or questions.
-Their health care provider can provide the contact information for the Central Coordinating Service, and may choose to provide an information package on medical assistance in dying. - Health care providers are not required to review the information package with the patient if they do not feel comfortable doing so. - If you need to find a practitioner who is willing to provide more information on medical assistance in dying, assess you for eligibility, and if applicable, provide medical assistance in dying, you can contact the Central Coordinating Service:
+Their health care provider can provide the contact information for the Central Coordinating Service, and may choose to provide an information package on medical assistance in dying. - Health care providers are not required to review the information package with the patient if they do not feel comfortable doing so.
+However, they are required to ensure continuity of your care and will help to connect you to a new practitioner through the Central Coordinating Service. - If you need to find a practitioner who is willing to provide more information on medical assistance in dying, assess you for eligibility, and if applicable, provide medical assistance in dying, you can contact the Central Coordinating Service.
+Anyone, including your health care provider, can also contact the Central Coordinating Service on your behalf: